 I would know I am one.

-Pretty amazing, stunning betrayal, but to be clear, ours is not the popular resistance of the left.
+But to be clear, ours is not the popular resistance of the left.

 We want the administration to succeed and think that policies have already made America safer and more prosperous.

-And then we have, but it goes on, we believe our first duty is to the country and the president continues to act in a manner that is detrimental to the health of our Republican.
+And then we have, but it goes on, we believe our first duty is to the country and the president continues to act in a manner that is detrimental to the health of our republic.

 What has he done?